kovidgoyal/rapydscript-ng/README.md

 1. There is now a REPL (Run ```rapydscript``` with no arguments to start it).
    It even has its own tests to make sure nothing breaks :)

+1. There is now a ``linter`` that checks for various problems in your code.
+Most of the checks are for unused/undefined names, like ``pyflakes``.
+But, there are also many other checks for invalid or problematic code.
+To use it:
+   ``rapydscript lint file.pyj``

 1. The import/module system has been completely changed.
 It now works just like python, with modules being per file and packages being a directory with
    ```__init__.pyj```.
 The ```module:``` keyword has been removed.